2016 Toyota/Save Mart 350: Background

 Sonoma Raceway, formerly Sears Point Raceway and Infineon Raceway is a 2.52 mi road course and drag strip located on the landform known as Sears Point in the southern Sonoma Mountains in Sonoma, California, USA.
 The road course features 12 turns on a hilly course with 160 feet of total elevation change.
 It is host to one of only two NASCAR Sprint Cup Series races each year that are run on road courses (the other being Watkins Glen International in Watkins Glen, New York).
 It is also host to the Verizon IndyCar Series and several other auto races and motorcycle races such as the American Federation of Motorcyclists series.
-Sonoma Raceway continues to host amateur, or club racing events which may or may not be open to the general public.
+Sonoma Raceway continues to host amateur, or club racing events which may or may not be open to the public.
 The largest such car club is the Sports Car Club of America.

 Entry list

-The preliminary entry list for the race included forty-one cars and was released on June 3, 2016 at 12:29 pm ET.
+The preliminary entry list for the race included forty-one cars and was released on June 3, 2016, at 12:29 pm ET.